-Model C2G:
+Model C2G

-Model C2G is equipped with spring-loaded V-type graphite-impregnated Teflon packing.
+Model C2G is equipped with spring-loaded V-type graphite-impregnated PTFE packing.
 Model C2G pumps have the packing chamber vented to the suction side of the pumping zone.
 Therefore, the pump must operate in the direction for which it is assembled.
-Model C2G is available in five sizes, ranging in capacity from 6 to 84 gpm with differential pressures to 100 psi.
+There are five sizes, ranging in capacity from 6 to 84 gpm with differential pressures to 100 psi.
 The maximum discharge pressure capability is 125 psi.

-Model CK1B:
+Model CK1B

 Model CK1B pumps are equipped with a mechanical seal and incorporate heavy-duty features, including special double-bearing construction with an inboard double ball bearing and an outboard roller bearing.
-This pump is available in five sizes, with capacities from 6 to 84 gpm and differential pressures to 250 psi.
+There are five sizes, with capacities from 6 to 84 gpm and differential pressures to 250 psi.
 The maximum discharge pressure capability is 300 psi.
 A mounting foot is optional.
 The seal chamber is vented to the suction side.
 Therefore, the pump must operate in the direction for which it is assembled.

-Model CC:
+Model CC

-Model CC pumps are designed to mount directly to NEMA 56, 143TC or 145TC C Face motors, with modifications available for mounting to metric C motors.
+Model CC pumps are designed to mount directly to NEMA 56, 143TC or 145TC C Face motors.
 They are equipped with a mechanical seal and will pump equally well in either direction of rotation (unless equipped with an internal relief valve).

-These pumps are available in four sizes, with capacities from 6 to 30 gpm.
+These pumps are available in four sizes, with capacities from 9 to 30 gpm.
 They can handle inlet pressures to 25 psi and differential pressures to 100 psi.